samsara/samsara/docs/clients/ruby-client.md

 The interval for events publishing and the maximum buffer size can be configured as well.
-Note that configuration can not be changed once the client has been initialised.
+Note that configuration can not be changed once the client has been initialized.
 Any changes will get reflected when the client is restarted.

 ```ruby